decisioncoin/decisioncoin.github.io/README.md

 2. Testing the efficacy of a new solution against the status quo takes time, effort and expertise
 3. Implementing a new solution in a production environment is difficult and time-consuming.

-DecisionCoin solves these problems through a consensus blockchain that maintains a record of the best[1][] solution for a variety of problems and a standardized API that makes it easy to run the most effective model in production at all times.
+DecisionCoin solves these problems through a consensus blockchain that maintains a record of the best* solution for a variety of problems and a standardized API that makes it easy to run the most effective model in production at all times.

-[1]: Note that the best solution is often the most accurate, but may also include other considerations like cost, absence of false positives/negates, etc.
+*The best solution is often the most accurate, but may also include other considerations like cost, absence of false positives/negatives, etc.

 ### Supply of Data scientists
 Crowdsourcing predictive modeling is a proven model.
 There are a wide variety of strategies that can be applied to a given data set and it's very hard to know in advance what will work best.